JetBrains-Research/astminer/README.md

 * Mining of ASTs

 #### 0.1
-* AstMiner is available via Maven Central
+* astminer is available via Maven Central
 * Support of Java and Python
 * Mining of [path-based representations of code](https://arxiv.org/pdf/1803.09544.pdf)

 ## About
-This is an offspring of an internal utility from our ongoing research project.
+Astminer is an offspring of an internal utility from our ongoing research project.

-Currently it supports extraction of path-based representations from code in Java and Python, but it is designed to be very easily extensible.
+Currently it supports extraction of path-based representations and raw ASTs from code in Java and Python, but it is designed to be very easily extensible.

 The default output format is inspired by [code2vec](https://github.com/tech-srl/code2vec).